mathigon/textbooks/content/codes/content.md

 ### Introduction

-{.todo} Satellite Communications

 {.fixme} We receive some bits from space.
 They have come from a satellite, perhaps *billions of miles* away from earth.
 Now NASA has spent 3 years making this satellite and invested millions of dollars and hours into making it, getting it *just right*.
 Perhaps this data is a photo of Jupiter's great red spot?
 Or perhaps it's data about the temperature on Neptune?
 Or movement data of asteroids?
 Regardless of what the message is we received, how do we know that the data we've received is accurate?

 {.fixme} Unforuntately, our atmosphere gets in the way of our messages.
 Just like looking through a glass of water distorts what's behind it, the charged particles in our atmosphere might distort some of the signals coming from the satellite.

-{.todo} satellite streaming bits to a receiver on Earth. // INTERACTIVE

     .satellites
       img(src="images/satellite/nightsky.png" width=640 height=420)